tmpfs/linkdown/README.md

 ## Credits

-None of this would be possible without the work of the devlopers behind the excellent [simplecrawler](https://github.com/cgiffard/node-simplecrawler).
+None of this would be possible without the work of the developers behind the excellent [simplecrawler](https://github.com/cgiffard/node-simplecrawler).

 ## License